Stress drinks: study reveals how pressure fuels alcohol choices

 Summary

-This study looked at how stress affects the decision to drink alcohol in people who drink regularly.
-160 participants were split into four groups and completed a task choosing between alcoholic and non-alcoholic drinks.
-The goal was to understand if and how stress changes these choices.
+This study looked at how psychological stress affects the decision to drink alcohol in people who drink regularly.
+160 participants were split into four groups, some exposed to stress and some not, and given a choice between alcoholic and non-alcoholic drinks.
+The goal was to understand if and how stress changes drinking decisions.

 Disclaimer